 - Instead of meat, choose tofu or lentils.

 - Instead of ricotta cheese, choose cottage cheese.

-- Instead of chicken breasts, choose chicken things.
+- Instead of chicken breasts, choose chicken thighs.

 - Instead of fresh plum tomatoes, choose canned plum tomatoes.